pierre-rouleau/pel/README.rst

       - reducing Emacs initialization time to a minimum [2]_ and,
       - providing key bindings when Emacs is running in both graphics mode and terminal mode.

+    - The **pel-cleanup** command deactivates packages not requested by PEL user-options, removing the packages from the Elpa directory and placing them in *attic* directories for backup and later re-activation.

   - PEL provides several context-sensitive key sequences to access customization groups for PEL, Emacs and external packages, to help you